Search Resources

 These oxygen therapy resources can help you learn more about oxygen therapy benefits, using oxygen systems, and traveling with oxygen.

-Learn More About Supplemental Oxygen
+Supplemental Oxygen Resources

-Home Delivery of Liquid Oxygen not available to PF patients in most parts of Canada
+Article: Home Delivery of Liquid Oxygen not available to PF patients in most parts of Canada

 Pulmonary rehabilitation (or rehab) is a structured program designed for people living with chronic lung diseases like pulmonary fibrosis (PF).
 These resources will help you learn more about what rehab programs are, how they work, and how to find them in your community